Keeping it Clean, and Above All… Transparent

 The use of anonymous business entities has been a significant problem in the U.S. A 2016 report by Global Financial Integrity found that the U.S. was one of the top destinations for anonymous shell companies, with more than 10,000 shell companies created every year for a variety of illegal activities.

 The Corporate Transparency Act aims to address this problem by requiring non-exempt business entities (“Reporting Companies”) to disclose their beneficial ownership information.
-This includes the names, addresses, dates of birth and identification numbers of all individuals who own or control at least 25% of a reporting company, as well as any individuals who create or register the entity or who exercise substantial control over a reporting company.
+This includes the names, addresses, dates of birth and identification numbers of all individuals who own or control at least 25% of a Reporting Company, as well as any individuals who create or register the entity or who exercise substantial control over a reporting company.

 Intended Benefits and Concerns of the Corporate Transparency Act